 Children's health and welfare is very well promoted.
-They are able to pour their own drinks and help to prepare fruit for snack time such as pears and apples talking about the core and pips.
+They are able to pour their own drinks and serve their own food at meal times.
 Children are encouraged to make healthy choices about what they eat and drink.
-They sit in small groups at the snack table with a member of staff which also provides and excellent time for socialising and general conversation.
+They sit in small groups at meal time with a member of staff which also provides an excellent time for socialising and general conversation.

 All equipment and resources are of good quality and well maintained.
 Children are greeted by smiling staff and happily come into the setting and engage in an activity.
 The holistic atmosphere throughout the sessions is calm and welcoming.
-Children are able to learn about and celebrate different cultures and traditions and are currently following the world cup talking about the different football matches and what countries are playing.
-However there are limited resources and activities relating to similarities and differences.
+Children are able to learn about and celebrate different cultures and traditions, such as, cooking and enjoying Chinese food.
+Activities relating to similarities and differences are in place, however, this is an area discussed for development.
 They have excellent opportunities of understanding the world around them as they have visits from the fire and police personnel.
 All staff are dedicated and are consistently polite and respectful towards the children.
 As a result, children's behaviour is excellent.